HugoPresents/docker-dev/README.md

 for Chinese Developer

-## extra
+## images

 `images` directory is some images based on this image like `nginx`, `php-fpm`

 ## usage
-- executable under root directory are boot container which as name is, such as `redis`, `postgresql`
+- executable under root directory are boot container which as name is, such as `redis`, `postgres`
-- `build.sh` for build images
+- `make` command for build images
+- `docker-compose up` start nginx, mysql and php-fpm
 - empty directories are container depended volumes dir